-Overall, the Bureau of Labor Statistics (BLS) expects ESL teachers at the elementary school, middle school and high school levels to have good job prospects between 2012 and 2022 (www.bls.gov).
-This is because these positions can be hard to fill.
-The BLS expects elementary and middle school teachers to have about average 12% job growth, while high school teachers will have slower-than-average job growth at a rate of 6%.
-Additionally, the BLS expects adult literacy and high school equivalency diploma teachers to have about average 9% job growth, while postsecondary teachers of the English language and literature will experience 12% job growth.
+Overall, the Bureau of Labor Statistics (BLS) expects ESL teachers at the elementary school, middle school, and high school levels to have decent job prospects between 2014 and 2024.
+This is because of a large number of current teachers nearing retirement.
+The BLS expects K-12 teachers in general to have about 6% job growth.
+Additionally, the BLS expects adult literacy and high school equivalency diploma teachers to have about average 7% job growth.

 According to data from April 2017 on PayScale.com, most elementary teachers with ESL certification earned between $33,952 and $67,900 a year, while most middle school teachers made between $35,106 and $63,267.
 ESL teachers in general typically made between $24,721 and $60,953 a year.